TapWater/TapWater-Docs/System Requirements Specification.md

 #### 4.4.1	Description and Priority

 Users will have a list of all their previously recorded drinks.
 This list will contain the size of the drink logged as well as the time it was logged.
-This feature is a high priority.
+This feature is a medium priority.

 #### 4.4.2	Stimulus/Response Sequences